ISP students may apply for financial aid through the program as well as financial assistance through the School of Computing and Information.

 Financial support for ISP students is available through a number of sources:

-Mellon Predoctoral Fellowships are offered by the University of Pittsburgh to students in many graduate programs.
+The Provost Predoctoral Fellowships are offered by the University of Pittsburgh to students in many graduate programs.
 This award is very competitive.
-Typically, ISP students are nominated to apply for Mellon Predoctoral Fellowships after their second year of graduate study.
+Typically, ISP students are nominated to apply for the Provost Predoctoral Fellowships after their second year of graduate study.
 Awards are made in early March.

-A limited number of Kenneth P. Dietrich School of Arts and Sciences Predoctoral Fellowships are offered by ISP for the fall and spring terms.
-Incoming students are automatically considered for the Dietrich School of Arts and Science Predoctoral Fellowship.
+A limited number of School of Computing and Information Predoctoral Fellowships are offered by ISP for the fall and spring terms.
+Incoming students are automatically considered for the School of Computing and Information Predoctoral Fellowship.
 Two GSA Fellowships are available during the summer term.
 These are awarded competitively; decisions on such support for the fall term are made by a committee of program faculty members, usually in February or early March.
 No special application is necessary for these awards.

 A number of Graduate Research Awards are available through sponsored research projects administered by program faculty members; award decisions are usually made by the principal investigator, in consultation with the program.